Shavvey/pixel-dithering/README.md

 make run
 ```

-**NOTE:** A didn't come up with a good user interface yet, so you'll just have to read the code
+**NOTE:** I didn't come up with a good user interface yet, so you'll just have to read the code
 and the call the methods you would like to use.